The new mobile app SCLD Libraries is here. Learn more & download it today.

 For the most part, I use these catalogs primarily as a point of reference.
 I love reading about the options and what each type of vegetable is best used for.
 When it comes to actually buying seeds, I prefer to buy as locally as possible.
 Seeds harvested locally are far more likely to succeed in our climate than seeds purchased from the other side of the country, and possibly a different growing zone.

 Free seeds are a great local resource we have here in Spokane.
-There are free seed libraries located at five of the District Libraries!
-We have seed libraries in Cheney, Medical Lake, Deer Park, Otis Orchards, and Fairfield.
+There are free seed libraries located at three of the District Libraries!
+We have seed libraries in Cheney, North Spokane, Otis Orchards, and Spokane Valley.

 Each library will have a slightly different selection, depending on what the local gardeners have brought in.
 You can borrow six packets of vegetable seeds and six packets of flower seeds from our seed libraries!

 If you can’t find what you’re looking for at one of our seed libraries, you can try local seed sellers such as Northwest Seed & Pet.
 They have a great collection of local seeds, as well as flowering bulbs, garlic, and potato starts.

 My preference is to combine seed-started plants with some purchased plant starts.
 I like to scatter marigold seeds around my garden, as well as carrot and lettuce seeds because they do best when planted from seed.
 But when it comes to things such as tomatoes or eggplant, I prefer to start with an established plant.